sciZer0/newdiscoveries/c/README.md

 Below we will see this.

-Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:
+The New Law of Conservation of Energy is:

-> **In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in another cases, Energy can be taken for free or can be destroyed**
+> **In some cases, Energy can neither be destroyed nor created — only converted from one form of Energy to another, but in another cases, Energy can be destroyed or can be taken for free**

 Below we will see confirmation of this New Law of Conservation of Energy.